apache/age-website/docs/intro/types.md

 ## Edge

-An edge is an entity that encodes a directed connection between exactly two nodes, thesource node and the target node.
+An edge is an entity that encodes a directed connection between exactly two nodes, the source node and the target node.
 An outgoing edge is a directed relationship from the point of view of its source node.
 An incoming edge is a directed relationship from the point of view of its target node.
 An edge is assigned exactly one edge type.

 Data Format